 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-Financial instruments that potentially subject the Company to credit risk consist of cash, short-term investments, share purchase warrants and amounts receivable.
-The majority of the Company's receivables are with the government of Canada in the form of sales tax, the credit risk is minimal.
+Financial instruments that potentially subject the Company to credit risk consist of cash, amounts receivable and exploration funding receivable.
+The majority of the Company's receivables result from exploration funding for expenses incurred and are with a reputable mining company in good standing.